rajdeeprath/red5-development-series/code-examples/server-side/red5-misc-examples/http-servlet-demo/Readme.md

 The servlet exposes & activates itself through the `web.xml` file which is located at `RED5_HOME/webapps/{appname}/WEB-INF/web.xml`.
 If you take a look at the servlet class `SampleHttpSevlet.java`, you will see how the red5 application object is injected into it using `@Autowired` annotation.

 We can then invoke custom application methods and standard [MultiThreadedApplicationAdapter](http://red5.org/javadoc/red5-server/org/red5/server/adapter/MultiThreadedApplicationAdapter.html) methods from the servlet itself.
-The sevlet itself is capable to handling web requests from Http clients.
-Thus we can connect http clienst to application adapter easily.
+The servlet itself is capable to handling web requests from Http clients.
+Thus we can connect http client to application adapter easily.